splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

 Refer to the "Sources" documentation to identify the specific environment variables used to enable unique listening ports for the technology in use.

-## Unique Ports for Device "Families"

-Certain technology "families", such as CEF and Fortinet, are handled by a single log path in SC4S.
-To set unique ports for individual devices in a family (e.g. one each for Fortiweb and FortiOS), the container version of SC4S uses "container networking" (detailed in the source document for the respective device families).
-This, of course, is not avaialble in BYOE.
-For this reason, the syslog-ng source configuration for the extra ports that need to be mapped will need to be added manually to either the template or final "conf" version of the respective log path file.